Don-Ron/engarde/README.md

 ## Can I ask for help?
 Of course!
 Feel free to open an issue for any necessity ;)

-## I love it, can I offer you a coffee?
-Wow, thanks!
-You can drop some Bitcoin to 39fBEZvKvxf2aZUBWWV1PuoKwCUvk6VWLg

 ## License